Wolfvie1641/Femboy-Helper/README.md

-# Femboy Helper JS 💖
+# 🐺 Femboy Helper JS 💖

-A cute Discord bot built with JavaScript and discord.js, featuring femboy-themed responses and organized command categories!
+A cute and furry Discord bot built with JavaScript and discord.js, featuring femboy-themed responses and organized command categories!
+Awoo~!

 ## Features